 From the meticulously hand-crafted Wild Life by Wendy Tilby and Amanda Forbis, and Soup of the Day by Lynn Smith, to the dark and mysterious My Little Underground by Elise Simard and The End of Pinky by Claire Blanchet, to the hilarious ShowPeace piece Dinner For Two by Janet Perlman and the snappy Orange – done by Sylvie Trouvé in a span of a few weeks as part of the Hothouse mentorship program – they are whimsical and provocative, functional but fun.

 And they exemplify the kind of filmmaking that is nurtured in the NFB animation studios, where the idea, the medium and the personalities behind the film curl into a singular auteur expression.

 These filmmakers approach their work with care and courage and a spirit of experimentation that is exciting to witness.
 Their films are poetry, history, memoire, fable….

 Producer, Animation Studio

-This Oscar®-nominated animated short tells the story of a dapper young remittance man who is sent from England to Alberta to attempt ranching in 1909.
+In 1909, a dapper young remittance man is sent from England to Alberta to attempt ranching.
 However, his affection for badminton, bird watching and liquor leaves him little time for wrangling cattle.
 It soon becomes clear that nothing in his refined upbringing has prepared him for the harsh conditions of the New World.
-A film about the beauty of the prairie, the pangs of homesickness and the folly of living dangerously out of context.
+This animated short is about the beauty of the prairie, the pang of being homesick and the folly of living dangerously out of context.